Priyanka-18-stack/taskmanager/README.md

 ### 🔹 Future Features to Implement
 - **Due Dates & Reminders** → Notify users about upcoming or overdue tasks.
 - **Search & Filter** → Allow searching tasks by keywords and filtering by status or date range.
-- **Task Categories/Tags** → Organize tasks into categories for better productivity.
 - **Dark Mode** → Add theme customization for better user experience.
 - **Mobile App Version** → Extend functionality to a React Native mobile app.
 ---